TBO22/spotify2mp3/README.md

 ---

-## 🎯 Features
+## Features

-- ✅ Convert Spotify links (track, album, or playlist) to MP3
+- Convert Spotify links (track, album, or playlist) to MP3
-- 🔎 Smart YouTube audio search via track name and artist
+- Smart YouTube audio search via track name and artist
-- 💽 Organizes downloads by folder for albums or playlists
+- Organizes downloads by folder for albums or playlists
-- 🧼 Automatically cleans file names to avoid OS conflicts
+- Automatically cleans file names to avoid OS conflicts
-- 🔧 FFMPEG post-processing for high-quality audio
+- FFMPEG post-processing for high-quality audio

 ---

-## ⚙️ Requirements
+## ⚙Requirements

 - Python 3.7+
 - `ffmpeg` installed and added to your system path